Answered By: Kate Britt Last Updated: Apr 20, 2018 Views: 4

 The two major commercial publishers, West and Lexis, produce print editions of the current Michigan code.

-Citations to either of these commercial codes is generally accepted in Michigan court filings.
+Citations to either of these commercial codes are generally accepted in Michigan court filings.
 According to the Michigan Supreme Court Appellate Opinion Manual, when citing, use "MCL," not "MCLA" or MCLS."

 Related Topics